defifuture/erc20-batched-meta-transactions/README.md

 ### Benchmarks

-There are two types of benchmarks that ERC-3005 can compare with in regards of gas usage.
+There are two types of benchmarks that ERC-3005 can compare with in regards to gas usage.

 #### 1) On-chain token transactions (36'000 or 51'000 gas)